CMU-313/spring24-nodebb-roger/UserGuide.md

 - Tests that the search finds the correct post if the correct topic name is placed in the filter.
 - Returns nothing if no posts match the filter description.

 I think these tests are sufficient because they ensure that the filter functions as necessary by finding posts that match the query while also working correctly if nothing is found.
-For displaying posts with the correct topic name, is successfully filters out the other post which matches the other query descriptions.
+For displaying posts with the correct topic name, it successfully filters out the posts which match the other query descriptions.

 The tests cover all of the acceptance criteria in issues #3, #6, and #7 with slight modifications as the acceptance criteria for #3 was shifted from querying for a search term to just a topic filter after the realiziation that the db-search plugin already exists.
 The actual existence and usability of the search bar were tested manually.